tchapi/own-private-cloud/README.md

   - Cozy Cloud (_Drive and settings only_) — A smart personal cloud to gather all your data
   - Passbolt — A free, open-source, extensible, OpenPGP-based password manager
   - X-browser Sync — A free and open-source browser syncing tool
-  - Davis — A MIT Cal and CardDAV server, based on sabre/dav
+  - Davis — A MIT WebDAV, CalDAV and CardDAV server, based on sabre/dav
   - Wekan — A MIT Kanban board manager, comparable to Trello
-  - Syncthing — A continuous file synchronization program under the Mozilla Public License 2.0 license
   - kvtiles — An open-source map tiles server in Go, Apache 2.0 License
   - Cryptpad — An AGPLv3 encrypted collaboration suite
   - OpenSMTPd — an ISC implementation of the SMTP protocol